-Surgeons perform thyroidectomy using general anesthesia, so you're unconscious during the procedure.
+Surgeons perform thyroidectomy during general anesthesia, so you won't be conscious during the procedure.
 The anesthesiologist or anesthetist gives you an anesthetic medication as a gas — to breathe through a mask — or injects a liquid medication into a vein.

 The surgical team places several monitors on your body to help make sure that your heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
 These monitors include a blood pressure cuff on your arm and heart-monitor leads attached to your chest.

-Once you're unconscious, the surgeon makes a small incision in the front of your neck or a series of incisions under your arm, depending on the surgical technique he or she uses.
+Once you're unconscious, the surgeon makes a small incision in the center of your neck or a series of incisions some distance from the thyroid, depending on the surgical technique he or she uses.
 All or part of the thyroid gland is then removed, depending on the reason for the surgery.
 If you're having thyroidectomy as a result of thyroid cancer, the surgeon may also examine and remove lymph nodes around your thyroid.
 Thyroidectomy usually takes several hours.